 Glitz and glamour

-Buy each guest a small but luxurious gift - sparkly necklaces for women, cuff links for men - and place them in tiny organza bags bags, £1.99 for 10, Daisy Shop.
+Buy each guest a small but luxurious gift - sparkly necklaces for women, cuff links for men - and place them in tiny organza bags bags.

-Tie a sparkling bauble to each bag - Graham and Green sells chic beaded and diamante decorations from £2.95 each.
+Tie a sparkling bauble to each bag - look for chic beaded and diamante decorations.

 Complete the luxury look with crisp white table linen with sparkly sequin details.